SDivyaAnisetty/Database-Design-Final-Project/README.md

 # DatabaseDesignProject-TourismAnalysis-DataMart
-Database Design Final Project.
-Designing a Data Mart based on Tourism Analysis-Nova Scotia
+Designing and creation of a Data Mart based on Tourism Analysis-Nova Scotia